ADARTA/WP-Robots-Txt/readme.md

-**Wordpress robots.txt Version 2**
+**WordPress robots.txt Version 2**
 =============

-This is a *single serving* plugin that adds a field on the Settings->Reading WordPress admin page which allows you to edit your `robots.txt` file contents.
+This is a *single serving* plugin that adds a field on the Settings->Reading WordPress admin page which allows you to edit the **virtual** `robots.txt` file contents.

+WordPress has a **virtual** robots.txt file when there is not a robots.txt physically in your servers root directory.
+This plugin allows the editing and override of the settings for the robots.txt when it does not physically exist.
+This will allow for a quick edit of the settings without having to physically upload your settings.

 ![WP Robots Txt](../../raw/master/screenshot-1.png)